cyanoei/duke-team/docs/ppp.md

 ### **Individual Feature: Minimum required quantity**
 **What it does**: Allows users to specify a minimum required quantity of a stock.
 This the minimum amount of the stock that the inventory intends to have on hand at any given time.
 Eggventory will warn users if the stock quantity has fallen below the minimum.
 Users can also generate a list detailing the amount of stocks they need to purchase to meet the respective minimum quantities.

-**Justification**: Since inventories constantly need to make loans, users should receive ample warning before a stock is completely depleted.
-Realistically, users would prefer to have some notice beforehand, to have time to order new stocks or track down overdue loans.
-The feature allows the minimum value to be user-defined, depending the importance or popularity of the stock within the inventory.
+**Justification**: Before a stock is completely depleted, users would want receive some prior notice that it is running out.
+This gives them time to order new stocks or track down overdue loans.
+The minimum value to be user-defined, depending the importance or popularity of the stock within the inventory.

-**Highlights**: This feature was challenging to implement as any mistakes in processing integer quantities would result in major bugs (eg. negative stocks).
+**Highlights**: This feature was challenging to implement as any mistakes in processing integer quantities would result in major bugs (eg. negative stock).
 Careful consideration was given to the way this feature would require information from both the Stock and LoanList classes.

 ### **Shared Feature: Loan System**
 **What it does**: Allows users to record loans of the inventory's stock to other people, mainly students, and checks if there are sufficient stocks to make each loan.